Wood Fences

 For picket fences:

-Depending on the height and style, the fence pickets most commonly used to complete are cypress and treated pine.
+Depending on the height and style, the fence pickets most commonly used to complete a project are 3/4" thick pickets cut from a hybrid

 For spindle fences: